Storing and fetching data in a database

 Hello World template.

-Again, make sure you have Cloud Services enabled and a Backend set up with at least one Class.
+Again, make sure you have Cloud Services enabled and an active Cloud Service set up with at least one Class.
 When opening your

-Cloud Services menu it should look something like the image below, with a
+Cloud Services sidebar it should look something like the image below, with a

-Now open the Node Picker by right clicking in the Node window.
+Now open the Node Picker by right clicking in the node graph editor panel.
 Create a Create New Record node.

 The Create New Record Node

 As it name states, this node is used to create and insert new Records in a Class in the Database.
 First we need to set up which Class it should insert Records into.
 Click the node and select one of you Classes that you set up in your Backend.
 In this example, we select the Class Task.

 As you can see, when selecting a Class for your Create New Records node you immedieatly get new Properties on your node, namely the Columns you added to your Class when creating it.
 The

 Task class created in the previous guides have the

 task and the